Bright high-end apartment located in the Ternes district of Paris

 FAQ

-Should you sell your apartment in Paris when relocating?
+Should you sell your apartment in Paris in the event of a relocation?

 Yes, if the relocation is long-term and the local market is liquid.